VedPatel10/TasteTracker/README.md

 TasteTracker uses Clerk to allow for seamless authentication.
 You can use a Google account or create a username to sign up.
 All of your recipes will be saved in your account.

-A Supabase database is used to store all recipes.
+Mongodb is used to store and manage recipe data.
+The MongoDB client is initialized in the lib/mongodb.js.

+Backend APIs were made using Next.js API Routes which is built on top of Node.js.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).